computersarecool/resume/README.md

 - Use the link here: [`nolan_resume.xml`](https://cdn.rawgit.com/computersarecool/resume/e2cb6dc5bdc651a674765b61d5633a924d2d529b/nolan_resume.xml) and press `Ctl-p` to print / save as `.pdf`

 ## To View The Resume Locally
 - Clone the repo and open `nolan_resume.xml` in a web browser.

-NOTE: You may need to run a local webserver in order to have the styling applied correctly
+Note: You may need to run a local webserver in order to have the styling applied correctly
 - Press `Ctl-p` to print / save as `.pdf`

 ## Project Structure